mrmanc/stackedit.io.test/_posts/2018-11-02-projection-search-review-of-persistence-technologies.md

 Firstly to incorporate jOOQ into the project we need to add an extra stage to the build cycle to compile the schema objects.
 This is a one-off task, but it is a little tricky and it does ramp up the learning curve.

 Having committed to jOOQ and started development, writing DAOs in jOOQ is a little more involved.
 Developers will need to code the mappings between domain objects and the jooQ ActiveRecord objects generated from your schema.
 This can be coded manually or using a mapping framework such as [Orika](https://orika-mapper.github.io/orika-docs/).
 Either way, this will seem tedious to a seasoned Hibernate developer.
 It is not necessarily a bad thing.
-We are much less likely to certain kinds of complexities common in Hibernate applications.
+We are much less likely to encounter certain kinds of complexities common in Hibernate applications.

 Comparisons with Hibernate aside, SQL is a much better choice for a projection search, and jOOQ, which allows us to build SQL dynamically in a type-safe fashion is an obviously good choice here.